All Episodes

 We need a background check to make sure you don't have radical associations.

-Uh and you need to not you need to be able to show that you'll be self-reliant and not be a burden financially on the American people.
+And you need to be able to show that you'll be self-reliant and not be a burden financially on the American people.

 And then my answer is welcome to America.

-It's it's really that simple for me.
+It's really that simple for me.

 It's a huge opportunity.

-And the Republican Party does stand uh with the everyday American people, but the hard working people stance of God and and family and hard work.
+And the Republican Party does stand with the everyday American people, with the hardworking people.

-That is who we are, and I'm so proud uh to be a a Republican, but I'm also so proud to be here in Washington representing the people.
+And I'm so proud to be a Republican, but I'm also so proud to be here in Washington representing the people.

 Never put your values aside for a political party.

-And the party that is standing with those that stands for those values is the Republican Party.
+And the party that is standing with those, that stands for those values is the Republican Party.

-And we're getting an amazing response, amazing support from our district, and I believe that it's gonna be the biggest year for the Republican Party coming this November, but most importantly, it's the American people that it's gonna win in November.
+And I believe that it's going to be the biggest year for the Republican Party coming this November.

-What did you think of when you saw the video tape of Nancy Pelosi kind of brushing your daughter away in that photo up?
+What did you think of when you saw the videotape of Nancy Pelosi kind of brushing your daughter away in that photo up?

-To be honest with you, I was just looking at my daughter and just so proud of her and how she she behaved.
+To be honest with you, I was just looking at my daughter and just so proud of her and how she behaved.

 They want to push us aside.